 NOTE: Specific Conductance/DO protocol.
 Dissolved Oxygen Concentration (DOC) is a calculated parameter which utilizes salinity in the calculation.
 In situations where salinity is flagged or removed due to fouling or failure, the DO concentration must be examined closely to determine its accuracy.
 D.O. percent saturation (DOP) is a direct reading and never deleted unless probe is determined to be failing or fouled.
-In systems where the Specific Conductance is less than 5000 μS/cm, DOP and DOC are always retained.
-In systems higher than 5000 μS/cm, DOP is retained and DOC must be verified using the solubility chart in the YSI manual.
+In systems where the Specific Conductance is less than 5000 μ S/cm, DOP and DOC are always retained.
+In systems higher than 5000 μ S/cm, DOP is retained and DOC must be verified using the solubility chart in the YSI manual.
 Generally all DOC data is retained in warmer months based on the solubility chart and DNR's current tolerances.
 However, when water temperatures are lower, the salinity has greater effect on DOC and can be pulled outside of DNR's tolerances.

-- 12. Once all of the error codes and comments have been entered into the data file, close the macro and save the file as a Comma Separated Value (.CSV) file using the same naming convention as above with a "Q" added to the end (e.g., JUG0718Q.csv). - 13.
-Next select the Utilities tab of the QA/QC Macro and convert file to web upload format.
-If BGA data needs to be added back in to the file, continue to step 14.
-If not, skip to step 15. - 14.
-Copy BGA data from saved BGA file (all out of water data must be removed).
-Right click on column K of file from step 13.
-Select "Insert Copied Cells" to insert BGA data into column K, shifting the other columns to the right.
-Check for any abnormal spikes or obvious outliers in BGA data and remove data points if necessary.
-Use BGA post-calibration data to identify if the BGA probe was reading correctly and remove data if necessary. - 15.
-Then select the Other tab and insert headers.
+11. Once all of the error codes and comments have been entered into the data file, close the macro and save the file as a Comma Separated Value (.CSV) file using the same naming convention as above with a "Q" added to the end (e.g., JUG0718Q.csv).

+12. Next select the Utilities tab of the QA/QC Macro and convert file to web upload format.

+13. Then select the Other tab and insert headers.
 Lastly, select the Utilities tab and adjust the times and then save as .CSV file without Q.